open/close all folders

 - Jerk with a Heart of Gold: While he's usually hostile towards anyone who isn't a Shutendonian (save for Rosaly), Mudeka is a Nice Guy who's willing to help people in need.

 - Odd Friendship: With Teal Karvey and Lionel Neelsen after they find his photo of Rosaly.

 Introduced in Revelation of Evil God, the Kingdom of Radat is an Oriental-style nation housing several Samurai-like characters.
 They reappear in Pride of Justice but are Put on a Bus in Coffin of the End, aligning with the Kingdom of Langran.

 Kiga Zosh (Voiced by Kenjiro Tsuda)

 Republic of Almera

-- Audience Surrogate: Unlike Masaki who has lived in La Gais for quiet sometime now, Sakito is completely new to the world.
-His reactions and thoughts are possibly meant for a new players who start the series with Coffin of the End.
+- Audience Surrogate: Unlike Masaki who has lived in La Gais for quite sometime, Sakito is completely foreign to the world.
+His reactions and thoughts are likely meant for newcomers who start Masou Kishin with Coffin of the End.

-- Dark Is Not Evil: The Reyblade is powered by the souls of the dead, yet Sakito is clearly heroic
+- Dark Is Not Evil: The Raveraid is powered by the souls of the dead, yet Sakito is clearly heroic.

 - Decoy Protagonist: Serves as one to Masaki in Coffin of the End